jonathangyc/jonathangyc.github.com/README.md

 # My personal website
-Welcome to my personal website, which is also acting as a portfolio website showcasing my latest projects and work that I've done.
-Designed and handcoded by yours truly, with love <3
+Welcome to my personal and portfolio website currently showcasing my latest projects and work that I've done.
+This project first started awhile ago and is now under construction again in preparation for v3.0.
+All the things you see on this space is designed and handcoded by yours truly, with love <3

-### TODO
-Maybe add a page loader for a smoother experience(?) but don't want to force wait on people that's visiting my site :(

-### Fixes & optimization
-Probably a lot

-### Future possibilities
-Maybe a blog or something